Previous: Goats Giving Birth & Birds Building Nests

 Almost no one welcomed us to the market.
 Almost no one walked to our table to see what we had to offer.
 This was very odd to us.
 These people got to know us all of the previous growing season.
 We chatted with them, encouraged them, joked around, & bought from them.
 We are not saying all the vendors were like this, just the majority of the vendors.
 We speak to a few from this market to this very day & enjoy their company.
 For those who are curious, that day for a day & a half of prepping & four hours at the market, plus the time it takes to return home & unpack we made $25.
 Not $25 in profit, $25 total.

 When the next market day rolled around we both couldn't be there.
-This means only one of us was available to get everything done.
+This means I had to get everything done.
 Upon arrival, lugging out heavy bins, tables, live herbs, signage, etc. alone, no help was offered while struggling to set up.
-Don't get us wrong, no one is obligated to help.
+Don't get me wrong, no one is obligated to help.
 After all folks have their own displays to set up.
-What made this situation rather unbelievable is that while unloading the truck Jen realized she was in the way of another vendor.
+What made this situation rather unbelievable is that while unloading the truck I realized that I was in the way of another vendor.
 This vendor was a man in a huge truck who sat inside the cab & watched the entire time.
-When a flustered Jen was done & moved the truck, he pulled up & set up.
+When I was done, feeling rather flustered & stressed over being in this sturdy man's way, I finally moved our little truck.
+The man then pulled up & set up.
 This vendor by the way was the one we spent the most money on at every visit as customers the year prior.
-This vendor never even spoke to us for the four hours & beyond we were there.
-For those who are still curious, at that market the grand total for all our labors was $24.
+This vendor never even spoke to me for the four hours & beyond I was there.
+A true gentleman to be sure.
+For those who are still curious, at that market the grand total for all my labors was $24.
+Again, not $24 in profit, $24 total.

 During this time we were still actively promoting the market on our farms Facebook page along with another market that we would be selling at that month also for the first time.
 For whatever their reason, the person running our local market contacted us through Facebook to inform us that they didn't approve of what we were posting on our farms Facebook page.
 They told us that if we didn't remove the posts they didn't like, they couldn't promote us on the farmers market page.
 While they were on a roll, they also told us that we couldn't sell our chicken eggs at the market anymore because there was a vendor there (our neighbor) who sold chicken eggs.
 FYI, no one ever bought any eggs from us, so telling us we couldn't bring them because we were taking sales from another vendor was moot.
 After that we decided that we would no longer sell at our local market.
 There was no drama, no bickering or fighting.
 We simply stopped going.
 The person running the market never inquired about our lack of attendance or if we would be back.
 It was as if we were never there in the first place.
 Considering how we never felt particularly welcomed at this venue, this really wasn't much of a surprise.